owlbarn/tutorial/book/core-opt/README.md

 Besides interfacing to existing libraries, we focus on implementing the core operations in the Ndarray modules with C code.
 As we have seen in the N-Dimensional Arrays chapter, the n-dimensional array module lies in the heart of Owl, and many other libraries.
-NumPy library itself focus solely on providing a powerful ndarray module to the Python world.
+NumPy library itself focuses solely on providing a powerful ndarray module to the Python world.

 A ndarray is a container of items of the same type.
 It consists of a contiguous block of memory, combined with an indexing scheme that maps N integers into the location of an item in the block.
 A stride indexing scheme can then be applied on this block of memory to access elements.
-Once converted properly to the C world, a ndarray can be effectively manipulated with normal C code.
+Once converted properly to the C world, an ndarray can be effectively manipulated with normal C code.

 Here we list the categories of operations that are optimised with C in Owl.
 Many operations are first implemented in OCaml but then updated to C driven by our practical experience and applications.